MGASALUCAS/emai-pracs-2025/README.md

-# Classical Machine Learning: A Practical guide from basics to deployment.
+# Classical Machine Learning: Emai Pracs 2025.

 > **"The best way to learn machine learning is to understand the mathematics behind it, then implement it, and finally apply it to real problems."**